 Description: Mainly level paths, two flights of steps.
 Suitable for users of average fitness and mobility.
 Running shoes suitable.

 To see: Auckland City views, Rangitoto Island views, harbour views, Harbour Bridge.

 Point Erin Park for Dog off leash area, Playground, Picnic site.
 Children’s scooter friendly apart from the steps.

 Start: Westhaven Drive, Saint Mary’s Bay (Harbour Bridge end) MAP

 Suggested cafe: Sitting Duck

 Stay on track…get your detailed guide and map over at our Walks Store (GS-088 Westhaven Loop) and our Book Store (one of 12 walks featured in our book “Dog Friendly Walks part 3″).

 Posted in Auckland Coastal Walks, Dog Friendly Walks, Things to do with children

-Tagged America Cup, America S Cup, Auckland, Bay Bridge, Bloom, Columns, Grey Clouds, Harbour Bridge, Ids, Improvements, Jacob, Jacob S Ladder, Ladder, Leash Area, Level Paths, Map And Directions, Motorway, Motorway Traffic, New Bridge, Pathway, Pedestrian Bridge, Picnic, Playground, Pohutukawa Trees, Rain, Red Flowers, Running Shoes, Scooter, Signs, Steep Steps, Three Good Reasons, Traffic Noise
+Tagged America Cup, America S Cup, Auckland, Bay Bridge, Bloom, Columns, dog off leash exercise areas., Grey Clouds, Harbour Bridge, Ids, Improvements, Jacob, Jacob S Ladder, Ladder, Leash Area, Level Paths, Map And Directions, Motorway, Motorway Traffic, New Bridge, Pathway, Pedestrian Bridge, Picnic, Playground, Pohutukawa Trees, Point Erin park playground, Rain, Red Flowers, Running Shoes, Scooter, Signs, Steep Steps, Three Good Reasons, Traffic Noise

 Winter is perhaps not the best time to do this bush walk starting at the Chelsea Estate Heritage Park – the track was very muddy and slippery – but we survived, and it was fun!